Veronica Escobar addresses budget passage and constitutional concerns

 Related

-There were 16 companies in cities associated with El Paso County that received 16 FDA inspections in the third quarter of 2025, according to the U.S. Food and Drug Administration.
+There were three companies in cities associated with El Paso County that received three FDA inspections in the first quarter of 2026, according to the U.S. Food and Drug Administration.